Our Partners

 NEIGHBORHOOD & BUILT ENVIRONMENT

 Adding to how your community makes you feel, the physical factors in your neighborhood and community also impact your health.
-These factors consider the physical makeup of your neighborhood, including the soundness and safety of your home, the distance you must travel to work, to socialize with friends, your access to quality food, air, shade and water.
+These factors consider the physical makeup of your neighborhood, including the soundness and safety of your home, the distance you travel to work, to socialize with friends, and access to quality food, air, shade and water.

 group of people working together